ClickerMonkey/StorySpark/replit.md

 - **Request Logging**: Custom middleware for API request logging and performance monitoring

 ## Data Storage Solutions
-- **Database**: PostgreSQL with Drizzle ORM for type-safe database operations
+- **Database**: PostgreSQL with Drizzle ORM for type-safe database operations (active)
 - **Schema Management**: Drizzle Kit for migrations and schema synchronization
 - **Connection**: Neon Database serverless PostgreSQL for cloud hosting
-- **Fallback Storage**: In-memory storage implementation for development and testing
+- **Persistent Storage**: All stories, images, characters, and user data saved to database
 - **Data Models**: Strongly typed schemas with Zod validation for stories and user entities
+- **Image Regeneration**: Custom prompts for page image modification and regeneration

 ## Authentication and Authorization
 - **Current State**: No authentication system implemented